frain-dev/convoy-website/content/blog/convoy-0.9.md

 ### Improved Dashboard

 In previous releases, several aspects of our product experience wasn’t intuitive enough for our users.
-In this release, we worked to rethink several processes especially our onboarding where we experienced significant drop-offs.
+In this release, we worked hard to rethink several pages including

+1. Our onboarding pages, it included several steps that weren't quite necessary; this created significant confusion and user drop-off.
+In this release, we've eliminated redundant steps in the onboarding process.

+2. Several forms had redundant fields that weren't necessary to the function.
+E.g. Endpoint description.
+In this release, we did a complete audit of our forms and improved the experience all-round.

 ### What’s Next?